-Technical Due Diligence Checklists
+Technology Due Diligence Checklists

 AKF partners has conducted countless diligence sessions spanning greater than a decade and we’ve developed lists for information to request in advance and items to evaluate during the due diligence session.
 These engagements range from very small pre-product seed-round companies to very large investments in companies with revenue greater than $2Bn ARR.
 We share those lists with you below with a note of caution.
 A technical due diligence is far more than a list of “yes” or “no” answers, evaluating the responses into a comprehensive measure of technical merit and risk is the secret sauce.
+The following presents a high level list of technology due diligence questions and requests that can be used as a technology due diligence checklist or template.

 10 Things to Request in Advance